 To defrost it I throw the bag into a pot of hot tap water.
 It defrosts pretty quickly.
 Then into a saucepan it goes to heat up.

-Is it possible to write about jam without constantly hearing this song play in your head?
 We’re jammin’, I wanna jam it wid you.
 We’re jammin’, jammin’, And I hope you like blueberry jammin’, too.

 This is the beginning of many tomato posts to come in the next few weeks.
 Right now we’re handling Tomato Season 2013 so I’m constantly looking for new tomato ideas to both use our harvest, but also preserve so we can enjoy it until next summer!